We’re shaping plans for Filwood House and Verona House in Fishponds, Bristol.

 The proposals

-Facilitate connections to the Bristol and Bath Railway Path
+Facilitate future connections to the Bristol and Bath Railway Path

 Extensive cycle parking provision